Introduction to Heat Protectant

 Spray

-Lightweight, easy to apply, and great for fine or oily hair.
+It is lightweight, easy to apply and it suits fine or oily hair.

 Serum

-Heavier, better for frizz control and added shine—ideal for thick or coarse hair.
+Thicker, more for frizz fighting and added shine—great for thick or coarse hair.

 Cream

-Nourishing and hydrating.
-Works well for dry, curly, or coily hair types.
+Nourishing and moisturizing.
+Suitable to dry, curly, or coily hair types.

 Oil-Based